Frequently Asked Questions

 How physically demanding is the program?

-There will be a good deal of walking and standing each day as we explore biblical landscapes and sites.
+This program is physically demanding.
+You should be able to walk up and down hills for as much as 5-6 miles per day.
+Expect a good deal of walking and standing each day as we explore biblical landscapes and sites.
 The trails are not always paved and can be uneven at times.
 The temperatures can also vary from hot to cold.
 You will need to stay well hydrated while traveling.

-You should be able to walk for a sustained period of at least an hour, walk several miles during a day, stand for at least an hour and climb a few flights of stairs in order to participate in these activities.
+You should be able to walk for a sustained period of at least an hour, walk several miles during a day, stand for at least an hour and climb numerous flights of stairs in order to participate in these activities.

 It is recommended that you begin a daily walking regimen of 30 minutes a day to prepare for the study program.

-The Institute may be unable to provide special accommodations for people with disabilities.
-Also, those who have a health or mental condition that may interfere with participation in program activities, need to consult with their physician to determine if they are able to participate in a physically demanding study abroad program.
+The Institute is unable to provide special accommodations for people with disabilities.
+Also, those who have a health or mental condition that may interfere with participation in program activities need to consult with their physician to determine if they are able to participate in a physically demanding study abroad program.
 If a potential participant has any questions, they should email us at email@example.com.

 Will I have internet access?